dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 `TT ~> U`                       | none
 subset type `T`                 | `T`

 Types can have type parameters.
-Each _formal_ type parameter is compiled into a corresponding formal type parameter in the target language, with one exception.
-The exception is for subset types, whose type parameters are expanded as part of the base type.
-Each _actual_ type argument is compiled to that type's target type.
+For a target language that supports type parameters, each _formal_ type parameter is compiled into a corresponding formal type parameter in the target language, and each _actual_ type argument is compiled to that type's target type.

 Because target types are not unique, the type arguments passed as required by the target language do not carry all information that is needed about the type at run time.